ROCm/rocSHMEM/docs/introduction.rst

 What is rocSHMEM?
 ---------------------------

-The ROCm OpenSHMEM (rocSHMEM) runtime is an intra-kernel networking library that provides GPU-centric networking through an OpenSHMEM-like interface.
-It simplifies application code complexity and enables finer communication and computation overlap than traditional host-driven networking. rocSHMEM uses a single symmetric heap (SHEAP) allocated on GPU memories.
+The ROCm OpenSHMEM (rocSHMEM) is an intra-kernel networking library that provides GPU-centric networking through an OpenSHMEM-like interface.
+It simplifies application code complexity and enables finer communication and computation overlap than traditional host-driven networking. rocSHMEM uses a single symmetric heap allocated on GPU memories.

 The rocSHMEM programming model
 -------------------------------